-You will need GCSEs at Grade D or above, a BTEC Level 1 Introductory Diploma or Level 1 City & Guilds NVQ in a related area.
+You will need GCSEs at Grade 3/D or above, a BTEC Level 1 Introductory Diploma, or Level 1 City & Guilds NVQ in a related area.
 You will also be required to attend an interview.
 A criminal records check is also needed to attend school placements.

-Various activities and events are organised by the Students Union.
-Within the sports department we organise outdoor adventure activity days and residential trips (with subsidised activities), and college sports teams compete in the British Colleges Sport Leagues.
+Various activities and events are organised by the Students’ Union.
+Within the sports department we organise outdoor adventure activity days and residential trips (with subsidised activities), and college sports teams compete in the Association of Colleges Sport Leagues.
 You will also have the chance to lead activities in local primary schools.

 Assessment will take various forms including practical assessment, written coursework and presentations.

-Successful students can progress to the Sport Extended Diploma (BTEC) or may seek employment within the sport sector at a junior level, in a range of roles, including recreation assistant or sports leader.
+Successful students can progress to the Sport Extended Diploma (BTEC).
+Alternatively, they may seek employment within the sport sector at a junior level in a range of roles, including recreation assistant or sports leader.

 Success Rates on courses for 16-18 year-olds nearly 7% better than national average*